xinyan30425/geneweaver_api2/README.md

 1. Activate the virtual environment: source FastAPI/myenv/bin/activate
 2. Navigate to the FastAPI folder: cd FastAPI
 3. Run the app: uvicorn run:app --reload
-4. Access the swaggerUI url: http://127.0.0.1:8000/docs
+4. Access the swaggerUI URL: http://127.0.0.1:8000/docs
-5. a .db file will be created automatically after run the app
+5. a .db file will be created automatically after running the app
 6. Open the .db in the SQLite database to view the tables

 ![](FastAPI/Readme_image/Picture1.png)